yaromar/apoe4-multiomic-project/README.md

 **Lead author:** Yaroslav Markov
 **Primary affiliation (at time of work):** Yale University

-This repository contains code, minimal documentation, and analysis notebooks for a multi-omic study of APOEε4-associated proteomic and DNA methylation changes in Alzheimer disease using post-mortem human brain tissue.
+This repository contains code, documentation, and analysis scipts for a multi-omic study of APOEε4-associated proteomic and DNA methylation changes in Alzheimer disease using post-mortem human brain tissue.

 ---